 3. Adding backports for or manually installing Drush

 If you are running Debian wheezy or later, or Ubuntu Natty 11.04 or later, you don't need to do anything here.
 The Drush package you need is available from your distribution's repositories.

-1.x note: if you are running Debian Squeeze 6.0, add the following line to /etc/apt/sources.list :
+1.x note: if you are running Debian Squeeze 6.0 or Debian Squeeze 7.0, add the following line to /etc/apt/sources.list :

 deb http://backports.debian.org/debian-backports squeeze-backports main